yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/googleChat.md

    ![](https://i.imgur.com/JOc6xXl.png)

-   * Your Facebook workplace channel will be successfully connected.
+   * Your Google chat channel will be successfully connected.

 3. Navigate to the **Overview** page, under the **Active channels** section, to verify that the Google chat channel is successfully connected to your bot.